-Homeowners should be aware of deceptive door-to-door sales tactics that claim to have ENERGY STAR or Natural Resources Canada backing.
+Homeowners should be aware of deceptive sales tactics that claim to have ENERGY STAR or Natural Resources Canada backing.
 See more details.

 Canada’s strategy: standards and labels